-Before they married last year, Meghan Markle and fiance Prince Harry are seen together constantly.
+Before they married last year, Meghan Markle and Prince Harry were seen together constantly.

-When you win the lottery, your daughter could turn into a princess.
+When you win the lottery, it’s most unlikely your daughter could turn into a princess.
 Not many people know how this happened to actor Meghan Markle.

-As you might know, British royal tearaway Prince Harry got engaged to "Suits" tv actor Meghan Markle in late 2017.
+As you might know, British royal and former tearaway Prince Harry got married to "Suits" tv actor Meghan Markle in May 2018.

-Well, it turns out there's an interesting background story to Meghan's rise to fame and stardom.
+But it turns out there's an interesting background story to Meghan's rise to fame and stardom - and now royalty.

-Meghan, 36, rose to fame after landing a role in TV detective show Castle in which she played a killer who dressed as Sleeping Beauty (pictured).
+Meghan rose to fame after landing a role in TV detective show Castle, in which she played a killer who dressed as Sleeping Beauty.

 Meghan's step-brother Tom Jnr is seen here with her, aged 2.